openequella/openequella.github.io/CONTRIBUTING.md

 The site is served up by GitHub pages and is done so via a static [Jekyll](https://jekyllrb.com/) site.
 As a result, you can readily run it locally.

 As you make changes, it's best if you preview locally to see how they look.
+To do this you have three main options:

+1. Simply push your branch and review on GitHub; or
+2. Run up a docker image; or
+3. Use the standard Jekyll pipeline to build and review.

+The first needs no explanation, but as for the last two.

+### Using docker to review changes

+Before doing this, obviously you'll first need to have docker installed.
+That is outside the scope of this document, but instructions can be found at: <https://docs.docker.com/install/>

+Once installed you can go to your project directory and execute:

+    docker run -t --rm -v "$PWD":/usr/src/app -p "4000:4000" starefossen/github-pages

+Following which you should be able review your changes at <http://localhost:4000/>.

+### Using Jekyll to review changes

-To do this we rely on you having ruby and bundler installed on your machine.
+This relies on you having ruby and bundler installed on your machine.
 Use your system's method for installing ruby, and then use `gem` to ensure you have system level bundler installed, e.g.

     $ gem install bundler